ernestomr87/backend-challenges-to-do/challenges/beginner/api-temperature-converter.md

 ## Introduction

-The "Temperature Converter API" challenge is designed to create a RESTful API that converts temperatures between different units (e.g., Celsius, Fahrenheit, Kelvin).
+The "Temperature Converter API" challenge is designed to create a REST API that converts temperatures between different units (e.g., Celsius, Fahrenheit, Kelvin).

 ### Objectives